Death of Durham developer found with dog leash around his neck ruled homicide

 A loved one told authorities he kept gold, jewelry and cash in a safe.

-In May, police went to Durham Academy, where Bishop's son attended school, to search his laptop and emails.
+In May, police went to Durham Academy, where Bishop's son attended school, to search his emails.

 Warrants said a forensic team also went through the teen's iPhone and found suspicious activity, including searches on how to calculate the value of an estate, how to transfer bank accounts and the value of the price of gold per ounce.